thisisarchimedes/Groot/TestList.md

 [X] Can manage 2 nodes, get block number from both and return the latest [X] Can facilitate read call, decide which node to use in case both response [X] Can handle 1/2 node failed, use another node
-[] When 1/2 nodes fail, can spin new nodes and use them [] Can handle all nodes failing, and report error and spin new nodes

 **Refactor**